 - Pain in the teeth

 - Decreased sense of smell

 Your allergist will conduct a medical history, including an assessment of your symptoms and a relevant physical exam to look for polyps or changes in the anatomy of the nose (if necessary, a CT scan will be ordered).
 The allergist may also conduct skin testing to determine which triggers are causing nasal swelling.
 Once the allergist knows the triggers that are causing your chronic symptoms, a treatment plan will be recommended.

 - Nasal steroid sprays

 When the underlying cause of chronic sinusitis is treated effectively, it frequently disappears or becomes less of a problem.
-Since allergies can lead to chronic sinusitis, immunotherapy (or allergy shots) (link to allergy shots) is the most effective long-term approach towards a cure.
-Immunotherapy is the only way to rid the body of nasal allergies.
-In essence, it is a vaccine against allergies.
+Since allergies can lead to chronic sinusitis, immunotherapy (allergy shots, drops or tablets) is the most effective long-term approach towards a cure.
+Immunotherapy is the only disease modifying treatment for nasal allergies.
 As you receive immunotherapy, you gradually decrease your sensitivity and build up a tolerance to your allergens.

 How can I tell if it is allergies or a sinus condition?

-It can be difficult to determine if your nasal symptoms are secondary to allergies (link to What are Allergies?) or from a sinus infection or structural abnormality.
+It can be difficult to determine if your nasal symptoms are due to a sinus infection or structural nasal abnormality, or secondary to allergies.
 Allergy symptoms can be seasonal or year-round and can last months at a time, just as chronic sinus infection can.
 A careful medical history, physical exam, allergy testing and, at times, a Sinus X-Ray or CT scan, can help define the cause of the symptoms.